WayfaringBloke/dnd/writing/pub/World.md

 Tethered to the HyperMall the cloud city once flew miles above cloud level to allow its residents to experience a beautiful clear sky (and get skin cancer).
 Due to poor maintenance and fuel costs it now runs only a few hundred meters above the HyperMall.
 Its residents are extremely insular so nobody knows what it looks like up there.

 ### FinSpace
 A global hallicination, where all finance is conducted.
-Hacking proof!
+Entered by taking the halucinogenic upper "Fin", its an endless ser
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwOTg0NjA4MCwtMTIzMzgyODkyNCwxNj
+eyJoaXN0b3J5IjpbLTE4MDI5NTUxMDQsLTEyMzM4Mjg5MjQsMT
-A4Nzg3OTAyLC0xMDE0MDUwODkyLDExNTEwNjcxNywyODU3Mjk5
+YwODc4NzkwMiwtMTAxNDA1MDg5MiwxMTUxMDY3MTcsMjg1NzI5
-ODEsLTE2ODQ5MjY5NTIsLTk1NDkzODEzMSwzODU3NzE4OTldfQ
+OTgxLC0xNjg0OTI2OTUyLC05NTQ5MzgxMzEsMzg1NzcxODk5XX
-==
+0=
 -->